roinergaon/BackEnd_Automation/README.md

 # Backend Automation with Python for API

 ## Overview
 This repository contains code for backend automation using Python, primarily focusing on testing APIs.
-It aims to ensure the reliability, security, and performance of backend services.
+It aims to ensure the reliability and security.

 ## Technologies Used
 - Python programming language